awsdocs/amazon-connect-admin-guide/doc_source/flow-control-actions-updateflowloggingbehavior.md

 # UpdateFlowLoggingBehavior<a name="flow-control-actions-updateflowloggingbehavior"></a>

 Enables or disables flow logging\.
-If this is a contact flow, this same behavior remains unless it is overridden for the rest of the contact segment\.
+If this is a flow, this same behavior remains unless it is overridden for the rest of the contact segment\.
 It is also automatically inherited by new segments in the chain\.

 ## Parameter object<a name="updateflowloggingbehavior-parameter"></a>